-All Summer Housing Applications should be submitted online by Monday, March 3, 2014 for priority in the assignment process.
-We begin making assignments at the Mid of March, and weekly thereafter, so you should apply as soon as possible.
+All Summer Housing Applications should be submitted online by Friday, February 27, 2015 for priority in the assignment process.
+We begin making assignments in early March, and weekly thereafter, so you should apply as soon as possible.
 Applications will be accepted after this date, but your choices will become more limited as we proceed with assignments.
-Individuals who apply by March 3 will receive confirmation of their room assignment in Mid March.
+Individuals who apply by February 27, 2015 will receive confirmation of their room assignment in early March.

 University ID Number

 Your University ID Number will be your University account number once your application has been processed.